ur7ez/parse-price-test/README.md

 2. **Validate Input (Frontend)**

-    The input is validated on the client side to ensure correct format (e.g., valid URLs and email addresses).
+    The input is validated on the client side to ensure correct data format (e.g., valid URLs and email addresses).

 3. **Send Subscribe Request (Backend)**